mngmay/webdb-i-challenge/queries.md

 ## (Stretch) Find all suppliers who have names longer than 20 characters.
 You can use `length(SupplierName)` to get the length of the name

-SELECT SupplierName FROM Suppliers Where length(SupplierName) > 20;
+SELECT SupplierName FROM Suppliers WHERE length(SupplierName) > 20;